 Thanks to our small group size, we can get to the heart of our destination, visit places that other tours miss, and get to know the locals.

-- Sail to the Low Isles and spend a relaxing day exploring the Great Barrier Reef
+- Sail to Green Island and spend a relaxing day exploring the Great Barrier Reef

 - View many of Sydney's highlights, including the famous Opera House and the Rocks